apigee-127/a127/README.md

 # a127 reference

 This is the installation guide and command reference for `a127`, the command-line interface for Apigee 127.

-Note that the `/bin/a127` command must be in your PATH.
-See the "Installation" section for details.
+* Prerequisites
+* Installation
+* Commands

 # Prerequisites